TonyCurtisLives/VirtualDog/README.md

 # VirtualDog
-An easy to grasp example for training on various web technologies
+## An easy to grasp example for training on various web technologies

+### Use the **feature/begin** and **feature/end** branches to follow along with the [Pluralsight course here](https://www.pluralsight.com/courses/javascript-jasmine-typescript)

+To get started go to your fork directory in a command prompt and do this:

 ```
 npm install